YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 GamesBeat: I do wonder about the notion, when movies come back, when going outside comes back, whether this will lessen.
 During any period of time this year, when that looked like it might happen, did anything change for you guys?
 Maybe in June, it seemed like there was some optimism about the numbers were going down.

 Wyatt: Here’s the thing to consider.
 Gaming is so global on YouTube that U.S.-specific behaviors don’t impact the overall gaming watch time numbers.
 It’s tough to look at U.S.-based market trends.
 Globally, we can say that in the beginning of stay-at-home measures, we could see a material uptick there.
-But as markets reacted differently–I don’t think so.
+But as markets reacted differently — I don’t think so.
 If anything, there’s a massive pipeline of content decisions.
 You look at Hulu and Netflix, all these different platforms where there’s a wide variety and a deep breadth of content.
 People were just choosing to watch gaming videos.

-Even with traditional sports going offline–I do think it led to more gaming video watch time, more esports.
+Even with traditional sports going offline — I do think it led to more gaming video watch time, more esports.
 But not enough of a material shift.
 It’s just part of the cultural trend we’re seeing around young people coming online, where there’s not this cliche and stigma around gaming anymore.
 People realize gaming is for everybody now.
 There’s a lot of variables coming into play.
 That’s what is pushing gaming video forward.
 It’s less about stay-at-home measures and other things that have happened in light of COVID.

 GamesBeat: At the 100,000 subscriber number, are those people doing it full time and making a living?
 Or would the threshold be higher than that?